aregsar/aregcode/blog/2019/dotnetcore-aspnet-mvc-global-error-handling/index.md

 }
 ```

-This time can see the response now includes the JSON formatted exception data returned by the global exception handler.
+This time we can see that the response includes the JSON formatted exception data returned by the global exception handler.

 Also if we look at the terminal tab where we ran the application, we can see that the unhandled exception is logged as JSON data to the console by the global exception handler.

-Next we can use the web browser to test the `Privacy` action methods with the global exception handler.

-We can use the web browser to navigate to the Privacy action method endpoint URL:
+Next we can quickly test the global exception handler when sending requests to the Privacy action method, by using the web browser to navigate to the Privacy endpoint URL:

 [https://localhost:5001/home/privacy](https://localhost:5001/home/privacy)

 We can see the normal privacy HTML page response displayed in the browser.

-Next we add an the id parameter to the URL to activate the exception in the Privacy action method and use the web browser to navigate to the URL:
+Finally we can add the id parameter to the Privacy endpoint URL and navigate to the URL to activate the exception in the Privacy action method:

 [https://localhost:5001/home/privacy/1](https://localhost:5001/home/privacy/1)